CS236340/Formula-Car-Telemetry/README.md

 This project was built in C# environment at Visual Studio 2015 profession, it's highly recommended to use the same or higher version than this.

-The exact instructions on how to download and compile the project can be found in "installation.txt" in the project's main folder.
+The exact instructions on how to download and compile the project can be found in "Instructions.txt" in the project's main folder.

 ### Thank you